 Lawmaker wants locking doors for California classrooms

 SACRAMENTO, Calif.
-(KGO) -- A state lawmaker says something as simple as a $30 lock on every classroom door could keep out dangerous intruders.
+(KFSN) -- A state lawmaker says something as simple as a $30 lock on every classroom door could keep out dangerous intruders.

 In December's Newtown school shooting massacre, at least one teacher saved her students by locking her classroom door.
 Former school district security chief Vince Matranga says there's a lesson to be learned from that.

 "Like what happened in Sandy Hook, that gunman went to the classrooms where the doors were unlocked.
 The classrooms that were locked, he couldn't get in, went right on to the next classrooms," Matranga said.

 That got one lawmaker thinking that it's time to mandate all California public schools have classrooms that can be locked from the inside too.